Dynamic range gate

 Hold time in seconds, specified as a real scalar greater than or equal to 0.

-Hold time is the period in which the applied gain is held constant before it starts moving toward its steady-state value.
-Hold time begins when the input level crosses the operation threshold.
+Hold time is the period for which the (negative) gain is held before starting to decrease towards its steady state value when the input level drops below the threshold.

 Input sample rate in Hz, specified as a positive scalar.